The Pros and Cons of Taking a Pension Lump Sum or Annuity

 Pros of Taking an Annuity

-One of the most significant advantages of an annuity is the peace of mind that comes with a guaranteed income for life.
-No matter how long you live or what happens to the stock market, you can count on regular payments to cover your living expenses. -
+- Guaranteed Income: One of the most significant advantages of an annuity is the peace of mind that comes with a guaranteed income for life.
+No matter how long you live or what happens to the stock market, you can count on regular payments to cover your living expenses.

-If you live a long life, an annuity ensures you won’t outlive your savings.
-This is particularly important in an era where life expectancy increases and retirement could last 30 years or more. -
+- Protection Against Longevity Risk: If you live a long life, an annuity ensures you won’t outlive your savings.
+This is particularly important in an era where life expectancy increases and retirement could last 30 years or more.

-Traditional annuities often don’t adjust for inflation, meaning your purchasing power will erode over time as the cost of living increases.
-Some annuities offer inflation protection, but this often comes with lower initial payments. -
+- Inflation Risk: Traditional annuities often don’t adjust for inflation, meaning your purchasing power will erode over time as the cost of living increases.
+Some annuities offer inflation protection, but this often comes with lower initial payments.

-Once you start receiving annuity payments, you generally can’t access the principal in your account.
-This lack of liquidity can be a drawback if you face an unexpectedly significant expense, like medical bills or home repairs. -
+- No Access to the Principal: Once you start receiving annuity payments, you generally can’t access the principal in your account.
+This lack of liquidity can be a drawback if you face an unexpectedly significant expense, like medical bills or home repairs.

 Which Option Is Best for You?